 H. MUEC: Up to an additional $100 per week in benefits for certain mixed earners: These are people who received both income as employees and self-employment income.
 They may qualify for this additional benefit if they i) have received at least $5,000 of self-employment income in the most recent taxable year prior to the individual’s application for regular UC, ii) are receiving a UI benefit (other than PUA) for which FPUC is payable, and iii) submit documentation substantiating their self-employment income.
 This additional payment does not apply to individuals collecting PUA.

 I. PEUC - Extension of Unemployment Benefits: The CARES Act initially provided an additional 13 weeks of extended PEUC benefits.
 The Continued Assistance Act increased the 13 weeks to 24 weeks.
-The last payable week of PEUC benefits is for week ending March 13, 2021 with a phaseout through April 10, 2021.
+The American Rescue Plan Act of 2021 then increased the 24 weeks to 53 weeks.

 J. Contacting Unemployment: Ohio Unemployment continues to be difficult, or near impossible, to reach by telephone.